Condensation of random walks and the Wulff crystal: Quantitative estimates for lower bound on

 \subsection{Crude estimate on mixing time}

-Our first goal is to prove a crude bound on the mixing time of $\Q_x$ We do this by estimating the spectral gap of the Markov chain, using the method of \emph{canonical paths} of Diaconis and Saloff-Coste.
-We use the standard canonical paths on $\Z^d$: that is, for $x, y \in S$, we choose the path $\gamma_{x;y}$ defined as follows.
+Our first goal is to prove a crude bound on the mixing time of the Markov chain defined by $\Q_x$, which is needed at various points in our argument.
+We do this by estimating the spectral gap of the Markov chain, using the method of \emph{canonical paths} of Diaconis and Saloff-Coste.
+We use the standard canonical paths on $\Z^d$: that is, for $x, y \in S$, we define the path $\gamma_{x,y}$ as follows.
 We first try to match the first coordinate of $x$ and $y$, then the second coordinate, and so on until the last coordinate.
-Each time, the changes in coordinate is monotone.
+Each time, the change in coordinate is monotone.
 As an example if $d = 2$ and $x = (x_1; x_2)$ and $y = (y_1; y_2)$, let $z = (y_1; x_2)$.
 Then $\gamma_{x,y}$ is the union of two straight segments, going horizontally from $x$ to $z$ and then vertically from $z$ to $y$.
+We call $|\gamma|$ the length (number of edges) of a path $\gamma$.
 If $e = (x,y)$ is an edge, let $q(e) = \pi(x) Q(x,y)$ be the equilibrium flow through $e$.